Metal Weight Calculator

 Worked Example: A steel plate 0.25 inches thick × 48 inches wide × 8 feet (96 inches) long has a volume of 1,152 cubic inches.
 At a steel density of 0.2836 lb/in³, it weighs 326.71 pounds.

-Standard Metal Densities & Classifications
+Standard Metal Section Densities & Classifications

 Calculations align with ASTM A6 standards for steel structural profiles, ASTM B209 for aluminum sheets, and NIST material databases.
 Standard density metrics: